 As we begin to close out the year, it's a good time to review changes and trends that have come about throughout the year within web development.
 It is also worth reviewing some of the new technologies that we have introduced to our workflow and how they have affected our builds.
 Our industry is always pushing forwards so it is important to embrace change.

-It was around this time last year when me and Jason were at the 2018 Dot All conference and we were introduced to Tailwind CSS in one of the talks there.
+It was around this time in 2018 when me and Jason were at the 2018 Dot All conference and we were introduced to Tailwind CSS in one of the talks there.
 This is a utility first CSS framework which is very customisable yet super lightweight.
-2019 is the first year we have used a utility first system for our front end deveopment, and it has been a pretty damn good change if I say so myself!
+2019 wass the first year we have used a utility first system for our front end development, and it has been a pretty damn good change if I say so myself!

 The beauty of Tailwind is that it helps you transition from component-heavy frameworks by still allowing you to create components.
 This allows us to still be able to build lovely, unique designs and bring them to life with custom layouts, animations, transitions etc.

 I think the major advantage of converting our framework to Tailwind has been making it much easier to jump onto projects that someone else has worked on.
 Now, there is zero confusion between classes if I need to jump onto someone else's project.
 Whereas before, we all had our own go-to component class names, and it can pretty hard work to get your head around someone else's work.
 This is valuable time that doesn't need to be lost.
 Tailwind CSS absolutely has helped in reducing the time for doing all those 'titbit' jobs that no dev enjoys and juggling multiple projects throughout the day.

 Thanks Tailwind, you're the best!